learningblockchaindottech/learningblockchaindottech/DAY01.md

 What?
 A blockchain is a chain of blocks - Peter Todd. ...

-10:00-11:00 Core Concepts Overview
+Core Concepts Overview

-In this overview we'll introduce core concepts and terms related to Bitcoin and blockchains without diving too deeply into any one topic.
+In this overview we'll introduce core concepts and terms related to Bitcoin and blockchains without diving deeply into any one topic.

+- Public Key Cryptography
+- Private Keys
+- Public Keys
+- Bitcoin Addresses
+- Wallets
+- Transactions
+- UTXOs
+- Bitcoin Script
+- Peer-to-Peer
+- Nodes
+- Merkle Tree
+- Blocks
+- Mining

-Quiz 1 (Quizzes will be short, interactive and mobile phone based.)
+Quiz (Quizzes will be short, interactive and mobile phone based.)

+12:00-13:00 Lunch

-11:00-12:00 Play Bitcoin Mining Bingo
+13:00-14:00 Play Bitcoin Mining Bingo

 We'll play a Bingo-style game that will help you learn how blockchains work in a hands on way.

-Quiz 2

-12:00-13:00 Lunch

-13:00-16:00 Run Your Own Full Node
+14:00-17:00 Run Your Own Full Node

 You don't really understand Bitcoin or blockchains until you run your own fully validating blockchain node.
-Let's get our hands dirty and run a local testnet.
+Let's get our hands dirty and run a local testnet.[1]

 - A quick start intro to running a full node.
 - Config file.